mauricechiodo/eim-case-studies/course/finance/Black-Scholes/Ethics/index.md

 consider the following:

- - Who takes responsibilty for mathematical tools, this who *takes credit* for them?
+ - Who takes responsibilty for mathematical tools, that is who *takes credit* for them?
  - Who is responsible for *the use* of mathematical tools?
  - Who is responsible for the *misuse* of mathematical tools?